Zach Kittley

-Zach Kittley (born August 14, 1991) is an American football coach who is currently the offensive coordinator and quarterbacks coach at Texas Tech University.
-He previously served in the same capacity at Western Kentucky University in 2021 and Houston Baptist University from 2018 to 2020.
+Zach Kittley (born August 14, 1991) is an American college football coach.
+He is the head football coach at Florida Atlantic University, a position he has held since 2025.
+He was previously the offensive coordinator for Houston Baptist, Western Kentucky, and his alma mater, Texas Tech.

 Coaching career

 Early career

 Kittley initially committed to playing college basketball at Abilene Christian, walking on to the team in 2011, but opted to pursue a career coaching football and transferred to Texas Tech University.
 From there, Kittley got a position on the football team as a student assistant to Sonny Cumbie.
 He was later promoted to graduate assistant in 2015, where he was the program's assistant quarterbacks coach and worked closely with future NFL MVP Patrick Mahomes.

 Houston Baptist

 Kittley was hired as the offensive coordinator and quarterbacks coach at Houston Baptist in 2018.
 At Houston Baptist, he engineered a turnaround of an offense that ranked in the bottom half of the NCAA Division I FCS division prior to his arrival to one of the top passing offenses in the country behind an Air raid offense.
 While at HBU, Kittley was intimately involved with the development of another quarterback prospect in Bailey Zappe, who would play a critical role at his next coaching stop.